UwUClub/EwECS/doc/Plugins/Render.md

 ```

 ### Use your own json file to create entity
- - To create your you need to get the list of `LoadedSprite` components first the add your own LoadedSprite to the list.
+ - To create your entity you need to get the list of `LoadedSprite` components first the add your own LoadedSprite to the list.
  - Once it has been added to the list your entity will be handle by the program.

 ```cpp